hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 Assume that you have more than one web server (A, B, C) with a load balancer in front of it.
 If server A goes down, your users on that server will be directed to one of the live servers (B or C), but their sessions will be lost.

 We need to have all these sessions backed up somewhere if we do not want to lose the sessions upon server crashes.
 Hazelcast Web Manager (WM) allows you to cluster user HTTP sessions automatically.

+#### Session Clustering Requirements

 The following are required before enabling Hazelcast Session Clustering:

 -   Target application or web server should support Java 1.6 or higher.